-Because a track record of past success – particularly great success – breeds patterns of behavior in successful leaders that, as the business grows and becomes more complex, change from being assets into liabilities.
+Because a track record of past success – particularly great success – breeds patterns of behavior in successful leaders that, as the organization grows and becomes more complex, slowly change from being assets into liabilities.

-I've seen it happen hundreds of times: a business leader starts out as a genuinely good listener – attentive, curious, interested.
-Then as success comes – bringing with it massive demands on their time – the leader learns to fake it.
+I've seen it happen literally hundreds of times: a leader starts out as a genuinely good listener – attentive, curious, interested.
+Then as success comes – bringing with it massive demands on their time – the leader slowly, almost unbeknownst to them, learns to fake it.

 Of course the result is that the leader becomes more and more isolated, less well-informed, and increasingly dependent on out-of-date and therefore irrelevant data.
 All of which leads to poor decisions, based on old assumptions.

-The answer?
-If you think this might be you, there’s a simple fix – at the end of every substantive interaction, repeat back to the other party a summary of discussion.
-Then ask this simple question:
+If you think this might be you, there is a simple fix – at the end of every substantive interaction, repeat back to the other party a summary of discussion, then ask this simple question:

 Try this as a first step: Only multitask when you’re on your own – doing computer work or plowing through documents.

 3. Making Snap Decisions

 You’re renowned in the past for nailing it – quickly assimilating data, appraising the situation and calling the play – and getting it right, more often than not.

-Except that because your business has grown, there’s way more data now than you can possibly assimilate as quickly as you once did.
+Except that because your organization has grown, there’s way more data now than you can possibly assimilate as quickly as you once did.
 So your snap decisions aren’t as dependable as they once were – but because you’re the big kahuna, no one is telling you.

-Take a wander down to the front line (or send someone else out to do it, like a secret shopper) and find out if that last decision you made (about shipping terms, or inventory management or brand extension) really did work in practice.
+Take a wander out to whatever the front line is in your organization (or better yet, send someone else out to do it - like a secret shopper - someone whose authority won't intimidate those they're speaking to into mangling the truth) and find out if that last decision you made (about shipping terms, or inventory management, or brand extension or the new music ministry - YMWV) really did work in practice.

 You’re (rightly) proud of your communication skills.
 Your ability to paint a vision, and to communicate it in a way that motivates others to help you realize it, is at the core of who you are.
-It’s also one of the key skills that helped you get your organization to where it is today.
+It’s also undoubtedly one of the key skills that helped you get your organization to where it is today.

-Early on, you realized that you’re so good at communicating and motivating others that you could short-circuit the process.
-You avoided the lengthy process of collaboration and getting buy in, and instead simply manipulated others to do what you wanted, no questions asked.
+At some point, you realized that you’re so good at communicating and motivating others that you could short-circuit the process.
+You learned how, when really pushed for time, to avoid the lengthy process of collaboration and getting buy-in, and instead simply manipulate others (pleasantly, non-threateningly) to do what you wanted, no questions asked.

 Now, as success has brought a hugely increased workload, there simply isn’t the time any more to truly motivate others, and you’ve slipped into using manipulation as a default.

-So here's the question: How often recently has your team taken an idea of yours and not only implemented it, but together have honed it and improved upon it?
+So here's the question: How often recently has your team taken an idea of yours and not only implemented it, but together have enthusiastically honed it and improved upon it?